kritsel/tado-api-demo-kotlin/README.md

 `-Dtado.username=<username> -Dtado.password=<password>`

-## `useWindowsKeystore` option
+## `useWindowsTrustStore` option

 This application is developed on a company managed Windows machine, where the company manages the certificates in the Windows keystore.

-This set-up requires that some specific system properties need to be set to instruct the program to use the Windows keystore instead of the Java one.
+This set-up requires that some specific system properties need to be set to instruct the program to use the Windows truststore instead of the Java one.

 When you happen to be in a similar situation, you can add this extra JVM argument:

-`-DuseWindowsKeystore=true`
+`-DuseWindowsTrustStore=true`